 How abandonment plays into your divorce

-Your spouse must remain out of the picture and out of your life for at least one year consecutively in order to qualify for abandonment grounds in your divorce.
-The other tough part of meeting the abandonment standard is that you must be able to show a judge that the abandonment occurred in order so that you would have to provide for yourself without your spouse's financial support.
+Your spouse must remain out of the picture and out of your life for at least one year consecutively to qualify for abandonment grounds in your divorce.
+The other tricky part of meeting the abandonment standard is that you must be able to show a judge that the abandonment occurred in order so that you would have to provide for yourself without your spouse's financial support.

-The true benefit of filing for divorce based on abandonment comes in dividing up your marital estate
+The true benefit of filing for divorce based on abandonment comes in dividing up your marital estate.

-If you are attempting to receive spousal maintenance after your divorce (and meet the requirements of receiving those benefits) you also gain a leg up in this area as well.
+If you are attempting to receive spousal maintenance after your divorce (and meet the requirements of receiving those benefits), you also gain a leg up in this area as well.
 Considering how most Texas judges are wary of awarding spousal maintenance except in limited situations, abandonment may be a factor that gives you an advantage in making convincing arguments as to how and why you cannot meet your minimal basic needs with your income alone.
 Child support would also be awarded to you, as we discussed earlier, as a result of your earning primary conservatorship rights in the divorce.

 Questions about abandonment in Texas?
 Contact the Law Office of Bryan Fagan, PLLC

-Arguing a fault grounds based divorce, such as abandonment, in Texas is not easy and requires an experienced advocate to assist you in doing so.
-The attorneys with the Law Office of Bryan Fagan, PLLC are eager to assist you and your family with whatever situations you find yourself in as you approach a divorce case.
+Arguing a fault grounds-based divorce, such as abandonment, in Texas is not easy and requires an experienced advocate to assist you in doing so.
+The attorneys with the Law Office of Bryan Fagan, PLLC, are eager to assist you and your family with whatever situations you find yourself in as you approach a divorce case.

 We offer free of charge consultations six days a week with one of our licensed family law attorneys.
 A consultation with an attorney allows you to ask questions you may have and address your circumstances in a comfortable and pressure-free environment.
 Our attorneys and staff take great pride in helping our clients and look forward to discussing how we can do the same for you.